discourse/wp-discourse/readme.txt

 ### Use Discourse for comments:

 - Automatically creates a forum topic for discussion when a new blog post is published.
 - Associates WP author accounts with their respective Discourse accounts.
-Does not require SSO.
+Does not require DiscourseConnect.
 - Replies from the forum discussion can be embedded in the WP blog post.
 Select which replies to display based on post score and commenter "trust level" -- see docs.